Who is Voya Financial®?_

 When can I receive a distribution of my benefits under the 457 Plan?+

 Distributions are allowed only upon incurring a “triggering event.”
 Triggering events are retirement, severance from employment with the City, death, attainment of age 70½, the occurrence of an approved unforeseeable emergency, or if your total account balance under the Plan does not exceed $5,000 and certain conditions are met.
-Refer to the Plan Highlights section of this website for specifics.
+Refer to the Plan Overview section of this website for specifics.

 Can I withdraw funds from the 457 Plan while still employed with the City?+